wordeater/Invoke-CRTRequest/README.md

 Used to convert a string into an array - https://stackoverflow.com/questions/15927291/how-to-split-a-string-by-comma-ignoring-comma-in-double-quotes

-This function creates another function called `Get-Timestamp` that is uses to create nice-looking timestamps on the output.
-It checks to see if the function already exists, so if you have another `Get-Timestamp` function, it will try to use that instead.
+This function creates another very tiny function called `Get-Timestamp` that is uses to create nice-looking timestamps on the output.

 ## EXAMPLES
 ```